c4arl0s/5BranchesII/README.md

  create mode 100644 news-1.html
 ```

-Text these additions in a browser to make sure that the links work, it is typo free, etc. If everything looks good, we can "publish" the changes by merging them into the stable master branch.
+Text these additions in a browser to make sure that the links work, it is typo free, etc. **If everything looks good, we can "publish" the changes by merging them into the stable master branch**.
 Isolating this in a separate branch is not really necessary for our trivial example, but in the real world, this would give you the opportunity to run build tests without touching your stable project.

 # 	* [Publish the News Hotfix](https://github.com/c4arl0s/5BranchesIIRysGitTutorial#5-branches-ii---content)